JJukE/mydocker/README.md

 ```

 Specify your image name and build the image using the nvidia image via [Dockerfile](./Dockerfile).
-- IMG_NVDA: Name of the NVIDIA image which you pulled above
+- IMG_NVDA: Name of the docker image by NVIDIA which you pulled above
 - IMG_NAME: Name of your image to be built

 ### 3. Docker run